 All marketing strategy goals should provide insightful information about progress towards them.
 Becoming an industry-leading business requires a set of quantitative measures of things like sales, innovation, market share, and profitability in comparison to competitors.
 Therefore, clear goals combine quantitative and qualitative measures, underscored by a range of quantitative key performance indicators.

 Web FX states a “digital marketing analysis researches and evaluates [a] business, audience, and competitors to build a customer, data-driven digital marketing plan.”
-Pioneering brands engage in active listening, i.e., they listen to market needs, consumer behavior, trends, competitors, the economic climate, and more because they know an in-depth understanding of these factors produces relevant and engaging digital marketing campaigns.
+Pioneering brands engage in active listening, i.e., they listen to market needs, consumer behavior, digital marketing trends, competitors, the economic climate, and more because they know an in-depth understanding of these factors produces relevant and engaging digital marketing campaigns.

 A thorough digital marketing analysis assesses a brand’s position on all digital channels using Google Analytics and the like.
 Each business will approach a marketing analysis slightly differently, depending on how advanced their digital marketing strategy is.

 Elements worth assessing may include: